tokisuno/blog/content/equip.md

 	- Metal nib on the pen to not worry about buying new nibs
 	- Paper-like knockoff screen protector

+- Perixx Perimice-717
+    - Cheap trackball mouse so I could see if I like trackballs
+    - Honestly am a fan of them now, but I will eventually replace this because it requires constant maintenance for it to work properly
+    - Not really accurate
+    - Update (2023-07-05)
+        - I still hate using this LMAO

 - Classic iPods
 	- iPod 4 Monochrome